emanuelepaiano/emanuelepaiano.github.io/_posts/2017-04-23-Espresso-Admin a Captive Backend.markdown

 <p>By Espresso Admin you can administrate <a href="https://github.com/emanuelepaiano/espresso-portal">Espresso</a> hotspot clients using a web responsive interface (based on CakePHP).</p>

+<p><b>NOTE: this version is obsolete.
+I'm working for Springboot/Angular based version, with microservices and monolithic versions (this will contain Espresso Admin and Espresso Portal in a single package) </b></p>

 <p><a href="https://github.com/emanuelepaiano/espresso-admin">Github repository</a></p>

 <a href="#">